niplav/site/daygame_cost_benefit.md

 be doing?

 In this text, I first review existing texts on the topic and find them lacking in several ways.
 I then present a simple and general model for the value of doing a number of daygame approaches, and find that it recommends doing 484 approaches with a value of \$969 in the optimum.
-I then extend the model to more subjective and hard to measure factors such as positive side effects, effects of daygame on mood and similar other factors, and estimate that \_.
+I then extend the model to more subjective and hard to measure factors such as positive side effects, effects of daygame on mood and similar other factors, and estimate that the optimal number of approaches is 1024 (power of two not indended, but appreciated), at a value of \$2110.

 The models presented don't consider externalities, be they positive or negative.
 That is the subject of a different debate.